UBU Project One Week Arts Integration Residency: How It Works

-(directly adaptable for UBU STEM to STEAM residencies)
+(directly adaptable for all UBU project residencies)

 All UBU Project Arts Integration Residencies are based upon the principles of Socratic Seminar and increase student meta-cognition of the subject matter at hand through a guided, interactive process which is,

 Student-led | Group-focused | Community Building